Off to teach English in France, recent graduate feels excited and confident

 During a break from a summer job back home picking blueberries on a farm in July, months prior to departure for the program’s October 1 start, the recent graduate described how her Saint Michael’s global experiences made her confident and flexible when encountering cross-cultural challenges – so much so that applying for TAPIF and the extended time away from home that it demands did not intimidate her.

 “I think having these opportunities to travel through St. Mike’s, and learning more about the world and being more open to trying new things, has been very beneficial to me and made me feel very prepared and excited for TAPIF,” said Nelson, who did a semester abroad in Grenoble, France her junior year.
-A few weeks after returning from that, she headed to an extended summer internship in Seoul, South Korea, through a Freeman Foundation grant — another prestigious competitive honor that she learned about through the College’s Center for Global Engagement (CGE).
+A few weeks after returning from that, she headed to an extended summer internship in Seoul, South Korea, through a Freeman Foundation grant — another prestigious competitive honor that she learned about through the College’s Institute for Global Engagement (CGE).

 Nelson’s itch to explore new worlds, particularly France, began at an early age.